manoharkaranth/Data_Engineering/README.md

 ### Week-1
 Created this repository and shared a link to _Week1.ipynb_  notebook.
 ### Week-2
-Passes quizzes on Coursera platform.
+Passed required quizzes on Coursera platform.

 ### Week-3
 #### Part-1